-- Let your baby find his way, gently direct his motion to allow better sucking.
+- Let your baby find their way, gently direct them motion to allow better sucking.

 - Feed your baby in installments.
-Allow him time to digest the formula.
+Allow them time to digest the formula.

 - Remember to warm your baby up before and after feeding.
 A nice rub down stimulates appetite while a gentle massage after feeding helps your baby digest the food.

-- As soon as your little angel completes a feed, set him down for a while and pat his back until he burps.
-Don’t let him sleep at once.
+- As soon as your little angel completes a feed, set them down for a while and pat their back until they burp.
+Don’t let them sleep immediately.